FreedomBen/breakout71/Readme.md

 # Next

-- extract game tick function to be able to test it
 - extract sound logic, only set the params as a gamestate object
 - separate particles by type
 - reuse coins and particles